 The adult form of the insect may grow up to an inch (2.5 cm.) in length.
 These have a 3-part body consisting of a head, thorax, and abdomen.
 The head is cone-shaped and sports a curved beak from which the insect injects its toxin.
 They also bear long antennae and six long legs.
 Assassin bug identification also notes that the insect is beige with black markings and folded wings perched on its back.

 How Long Do Assassin Bugs Take to Hatch?

 Assassin bug eggs are laid in summer, but how long do assassin bugs take to hatch?
 Eggs will hatch shortly after they are laid; however, it can take an entire year for nymphs to reach maturity.
-Young insects overwinter in bark, under logs and in crevasses.
+Young insects overwinter in bark, under logs, and in crevasses.
 They are semi-dormant during the winter and will molt in spring, with their final adult form revealed in June.

 Assassin Bugs in Gardens

-Assassin bugs inject a poison into their prey through their beak.
-This proboscis-like appendage delivers toxin into the vascular system and causes almost instant immobilization and simultaneous liquefaction of internal fluids.
+Assassin bugs inject poison into their prey through their beak.
+This proboscis-like appendage delivers the toxin into the vascular system and causes almost instant immobilization and simultaneous liquefaction of internal fluids.
 These fluids are sucked out of the prey.
 The prey is left behind as just a husk.

 If you are unlucky enough to get an assassin bug bite, you will know it.
 The pain is quite sharp and intense.
 Most people who get bitten simply get a red bump with some accompanying itching once the pain fades.
 However, some people are actually allergic to the toxin and more intense experiences face these sensitive individuals.